-We sampled from various contexts, condition types and participant demographics in order to gain breadth and richness of experience.
-Limitations in our study were that participants self-selected into the groups and into our study, and this may mean that other viewpoints were not captured in our data, such as those who feel group self-management is unsuitable, who dropped out of the programme or were less engaged.
+We purposively sampled in order to gain breadth and richness of experience.
+Limitations in our study were that participants self-selected into our study, and this may mean that other viewpoints were not captured in our data, such as those who feel group self-management is unsuitable, who dropped out of the programme or were less engaged.
 A further limitation is that only one interview was conducted per participant, future studies may wish to explore other group programme settings and use multiple time points before, during and after programmes.

 Implications for clinical practice

-This study will benefit health professionals by providing a broader understanding of the views of the recipients of their support.
 Participants exposed some of the limitations of formal self-management support that is provided by health professionals in group programmes as well as some opportunities.
 The groups in our study were perceived by participants as prioritising health professional and medical authority over exploration and nurturing of support for mutual benefit among the group participants.
 The ‘invisibility’ of the support that participants perceived and valued highly from peers may pose difficulties for health professional facilitators in the programme frameworks and medical contexts they operate within, which frequently use measurable biomedical outcomes to define success (Taylor et al. 2014; Hughes et al. 2018).
 Practitioners facilitating group self-management support programmes must be aware of the limitations inherent in professional expertise revealed in this study to people seeking support with self-managing LTCs.
 Allowing space for the invisible support of peers and promoting experiential knowledge should make group self-management support more relevant to participants and this should be key to health systems and health professionals with aspirations to positively affect the lives of people with LTCs.

 Acknowledgements